 An initiative of the Queensland Government operated by Arts Queensland, with renovations designed by Cox Rainer Architects, the venue was developed to house facilities such as a 300-seat performance space, modern art gallery, artist studios, a screening room, purpose-built administration and storage amenities, workshops and theatre, music, dance and circus rehearsal spaces.

 To bring the project to fruition, the Queensland Government formed a unique partnership with seven founding arts organisations: Elision Contemporary Music Ensemble, Expressions Dance Company, Circa: Rock 'n' Roll Circus Ensemble, Kooemba Jdarra Indigenous Performing Arts, the Institute of Modern Art, The Arterial Group and the Brisbane branch of the Australian Film, Television and Radio School.
-Today, the Judith Wright Centre continues as a home to Circa, Expressions Dance Company, Aboriginal Centre for the Performing Arts, Flying Arts Alliance and the Institute of Modern Art, as well as a broad range of arts organisations, creative industry tenants including Carbon Creative, with the experience made complete with Arthouse Coffee by day, Slingshot Bar+Gallery by night and Rogue Spice Canteen + Bar for lunch and dinner!
+Today, the Judith Wright Centre continues as a home to Circa, Expressions Dance Company, Aboriginal Centre for the Performing Arts, Flying Arts Alliance and the Institute of Modern Art, as well as a number of creative industry tenants including Carbon Creative, with the experience made complete with Arthouse Coffee by day, Slingshot Bar+Gallery by night and Rogue Spice Canteen + Bar for lunch and dinner!

 Venue programming was initiated to open up access to the Judy’s cutting-edge performance spaces to non-resident companies and artists.
 Initially focussing largely on world music, programming has evolved over the last decade to encompass cabaret, circus, dance and contemporary performance.